aleleio/teambuilding-games/games/eco-memory.md

   - small
   - large
 materials:
-  - Various objects from nature
+  - "Various objects from nature"
-  - T-Shirt
+  - "T-Shirt"
-  - Blanket
+  - "Blanket"
-prior_prep: You need some leaves, stones or little sticks which are placed on a blanket or t-shirt and covered with a second blanket (or t- shirt).
+prior_prep: "You need some leaves, stones or little sticks which are placed on a blanket or t-shirt and covered with a second blanket (or t- shirt)."
 exhausting: False
 touching: False
 scalable: False